Section Image

 Zoning for the Susquehanna Township School District

 The Susquehanna Township School District receives an overall C-plus rating from Niche and includes four schools serving the K-12 population.
-Kindergarten through second-grade students can attend the B-rated Sara Lindemuth/Anna Carter Primary School, while those in grades three through five head to the C-rated Thomas W. Holtzman Jr. Elementary School.
+Kindergarten through second-grade students can attend the B-rated Sara Lindemuth/Anna Carter Primary School, while those in grades 3 through 5 head to the C-rated Thomas W. Holtzman Jr. Elementary School.
 Susquehanna Township Middle School is also rated C, while Susquehanna Township High School earns a B-minus rating.
-The high school offers Advanced Placement courses and electives for performing arts and visual arts.
-Adult education institutions in this area include the Harrisburg Area Community College and Dauphin County Technical School.
+The high school offers Advanced Placement courses and electives for performing arts and visual arts, as well as school-sponsored clubs ranging from Interact Club to Garage Band.
+Adult education institutions in the area include the Harrisburg Area Community College and Dauphin County Technical School.

 Neighborhood parks and recreation along the Susquehanna River